rednafi/rednafi.com/content/misc/behind_the_blog.md

 and less than 10% of the requests hit the origin server.
 Plus, having the proxy layer gives me access to more accurate analytics.

-![cloudflare cache analytics][image_2]
+![image_2]

-Static assets like images, CSS, JS, and other files are stored on Cloudflare R2[^10].
+Static assets like images, CSS, JS, and other files are stored on [Cloudflare R2].
 I used to host my images with GitHub Issues and serve CSS and JS from the origin, but I recently switched everything to R2.
 Now I can manage it all from one place without worrying about costs.
 Their free plan is super generous—there's no egress bandwidth fee, and because of caching, I barely use any of the quota.
 It's fantastic!

-![cloudflare r2][image_3]
+![image_3]

 ## Oxipng

-Oxipng[^11] is used to compress images before uploading them to the Cloudflare R2 bucket with the Wrangler[^12] CLI.
+[Oxipng] is used to compress images before uploading them to the Cloudflare R2 bucket with the [wrangler] CLI.
 The Makefile in the repo has a single command called `upload-static` that handles everything in one go.

 ```make
 upload-static: